ppssvv/BHgamedata-parser/Readme.md

 # Data parser for *not-so-popular* anime game

 ## Status
-Out of total 385 files:
+Out of total 394 files:
-- 328 files have 1 correct parser
+- 344 files have 1 correct parser
-- 9 files have multiple identical parsers (have fun guessing which is correct)
+- 3 files have multiple parsers (have fun guessing which is correct)
-- 40 files have no match
+- 39 files have no match
 - 8 unity containers

 Was tested with Global version v6.3